BREAKING

 help you navigate your way back to stability and sanity.
 And yes

-why we developed the clinical term, Borderline.
+of psychosis~ that's why the clinical term,

 Some

-people have such difficulty with their guilt
+people have such self-judgment and guilt over the

-over leaving, they develop life-threatening diseases that ultimately
+idea of leaving, they develop life-threatening diseases

-'outside' their control, that has allowed them to exit
+something 'outside' their control, that has allowed them to exit

-with a borderline disordered individual, can actually kill
+disordered individual, can literally kill

 you!